-Personal phone contact with one of the above is required (use the order listed)
+Personal phone contact with one (in order listed) of the above required

 If there is a class cancelation without closure, limited shuttles will operate.

-Extended route changes (more than 30 minutes) due to traffic conditions are to be posted by Croswell on Doublemap Tracker System webpage.
+Extended route changes (more than 30 minutes) due to traffic conditions to be posted by Croswell on TRANSLOC tracker system web page.